 Banning and stifling extremist ideologies from the greater public has never eradicated extremism.
 However, cultivating democratic discourse, whether by social activism or civil debate, forces a broader view of the world and a greater understanding of perspectives.

 Perhaps the Jobbik event in London did not turn already dedicated Jobbik supporters into moderate democrats, but it did force the UK, Hungary and Europe to openly question Jobbik’s dangerous presence in Europe.

 Only by challenging extremism in broad daylight can the cracks in extremist ideologies be shown for what they really are: ideologies based on fear, false interpretations and misguided views of the world around us.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.